NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/accessible-formats.md

 It’s your responsibility to message recipients based on their access needs.

-NHS Notify can check who needs accessible formats, but we’ll only send them an accessible format if you've created a template that matches.
+NHS Notify can check who needs accessible formats, but we’ll only send them an accessible format if:

-We’ll send the accessible letter format if:

-- you've given us the accessible template
+- you've created an accessible template that matches
-- PDS confirms there are recipients with access needs
+- PDS confirms they have access needs

 We’ll send the standard letter if you've not given us the accessible template, even if PDS says there are recipients with access needs.